jjatria/plugin_jjatools/readme.md

 and you should be good to go!

-If not, then you can use the general instructions below:
+If none of that made any sense to you at all, then follow these steps:

-1. Download [the contents of the repo][zip] and extract into a folder called `plugin_jjatools` in your Praat preferences directory.
-The exact location of the preferences directory depends on your operating system, so please [check the documentation][preferences].
+1. Download [the contents of the repo][zip] and extract into your Praat preferences directory.
+The exact location of the preferences directory depends on your operating system, so please
+   [check the documentation][preferences].

-   This means that the directory structure should look like this:
+   In the end, the directory structure should look like this:

    ~~~~
    [preferences directory]